KBIbiopharma/pybleau/README.md

   - flake8

-For complete list of dependencies, please refer to `ci/requirements.json`.
+For complete list of dependencies, please refer to `ci/requirements.json` for the content of the environment used to test pybleau in CI.

 ### Installation steps

-`pybleau` is tested under python version `3.6` but should work on `2.7`, `3.7` and `3.8` too.
-To build the development environment, refer to the "Requirements" section above.
-Afterwards, end users should install `pybleau` itself using:
+To install pybleau within an existing Python environment, end-users should install `pybleau` itself using:
 ```bash
 python setup.py install
 ```